themillhousegroup/gasket/README.md

 shown in the examples below.
 The way into the API is via the ```Account``` companion object, and the most useful class is probably ```Worksheet```, where the contents of a worksheet can be sliced-and-diced.
+All Gasket objects are immutable, but some offer an update method which will return a future version of itself after updating the remote spreadsheet.

 Examples
 ========